dmuth/index-zip-files/README.md

 alias zip-search-dropbox="/Users/doug/development/index-zip-files/zip-search /Users/doug/Dropbox"
 ```

-Now typing `zip-index-dropbox` from any directory will index your Dropbox folder's ZIP files, and `zip-search-dropbox` can be used to search it.
+Once you paste those three alias lines in shell, typing `zip-index-dropbox` from any directory will index your Dropbox folder's ZIP files, and `zip-search-dropbox` can be used to search it.
 And yes, aliases autocomplete in bash. :-)

 ## Terminology